cappsyco/tzyfetch/README.md

     tzyfetch -d pisilinux
     tzyfetch -distro freebsd
-Outputs the logo of the specified distro ID
+Outputs the logo of the specified distro ID.

     tzyfetch -d all
-Outputs every distro logo and ID that tzyfetch knows
+Outputs every distro logo and ID that tzy knows.